jason-ransom/hls-js-poc/README.md

 This is a POC to get accustomed to using the [hls.js library](https://github.com/video-dev/hls.js).
 There is no particular goal.
 Have fun! 😊🎥🌐🚀

+# Environment

+Currently using node 21.x (which is also used in the github actions).

 ## Created Using React + TypeScript + Vite Template

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.